 They decide upon an annual theme that accompanies each programmatic cycle, ensuring a sustained and focused discussion among multiple stakeholders.
 With more than 3,200+ registered non-governmental organizations as well as a wide variety of stakeholders, academics, policymakers, parliamentarians, major groups, foundations, business sector representatives, the council can become unwieldy.

-A friend of mine who happens to be a maritime lawyer has worked with a number of academics regarding climate change and ecological disasters like the the Deepwater Horizon oil spill that occurred in the Gulf of Mexico in 2010.
+A friend of mine who happens to work for this maritime lawyer partnership has worked with a number of academics regarding climate change and ecological disasters like the the Deepwater Horizon oil spill that occurred in the Gulf of Mexico in 2010.
 As a maritime lawyer serving Texas & Louisiana, he happens to work for a law firm that represented several of the injured maritime workers who were on the Deepwater Horizon oil rig.
 Using the Jones Act, formally known as the Merchant Marine Act of 1920, that safeguards specific rights of seamen when they qualify under the law, he and his maritime injury law firm finally reached substantial settlements for the maritime workers they represented.
 Since he lives in the Gulf coastal area he also saw first hand the extensive damage to marine and wildlife habitats and fishing as well as the tourism industries due to the months-long spill, along with the adverse effects from the response and cleanup activities.
 As a result, he has now decided to work with academics who take part in the UN Economic and Social Council to help effect change worldwide on a number of issues.

 Unfortunately after 8 years of neglect from the Bush administration, and the ineptitude of the Obama administration, climate change discussions among others seem doomed.